 Other special data you may not process or store: Race or ethnicity, sexual orientation, religious beliefs, political beliefs of memberships, health data (unless the explicit concern is granted or there is substantial public interest).

-Learn more in our article about GDPR Compliance.
+Learn more in our article about data protection regulations.

 GDPR data privacy rights